Product Review: Trail Tech Voyager GPS Enduro Computer

 Colossal LCD Screen: I like the giant screen on the Trail Tech Voyager.
 It’s easy to read in any light and can take a beating.
 I tested the toughness of this trail computer when I smashed my helmet into the screen on a hill climb.
 The screen didn’t even have a scratch.

-Li-ion Battery or External Power Option: You can run this computer off of its internal rechargeable battery, but a quick connection to the positive of the battery and ground to frame, and you’ll never have to worry about it.
+Li-ion Battery or External Power Option: You can run this computer off of its internal rechargeable battery, but a quick connection to the positive of the battery and ground to the frame will ensure that it doesn’t fail.

-High Sensitivity Internal GPS Antenna: The built-in GPS antenna is very accurate.
+High-Sensitivity Internal GPS Antenna: The built-in GPS antenna is very accurate.
 When you go back to study the GPS logs, you can zoom in and see the slightest curves in the trail.
-This accuracy is important when using the GPS with a loaded trail map, or making a one to share.
+This accuracy is essential when using the GPS with a loaded trail map or making one to share.

-Micro SD Memory Card: The supplied microSD memory card is for uploading and downloading trail maps from your Trail Tech.
+Micro SD Memory Card: The supplied microSD memory card can be used to upload and download trail maps from your Trail Tech.

-Ride Leader: This is the supplied program that lets you view, organize, edit, and share your trail maps.
+Ride Leader is the supplied program for viewing, organizing, editing, and sharing trail maps.

 Final Thoughts On The Trail Tech Voyager GPS

 The Voyager from Trail Tech will give you all the information you need to become a better rider.
-When you know what your dirt bike is doing, you can then learn to ride with it, not just on it.
-When you and your machine are working together, riding will become much safer, and you will get much MUCH faster.
+When you know what your dirt bike is doing, you can learn to ride with it, not just on it.
+When you and your machine work together, riding will become much safer, and you will get much faster.

-The trick is reading the data the voyager gives you.
-Earlier I mentioned ride analysis, this is not a Voyager feature, but something you must do on your own.
-By looking back at all the logged information, you can see when you were, what you were doing there, and how your bike was reacting to your input.
+The trick is reading the data the VVoyager gives you.
+Earlier, I mentioned ride analysis.
+This is not a Voyager feature but something you must do on your own.
+Looking back at all the logged information, you can see when you were, what you were doing there, and how your bike reacted to your input.

-Example: Let’s say you have a set circuit you are riding with various obstacles such as rocks, logs, mud, hills, etc. You can look back at how long each lap took using your stopwatch, then judging by that you will know when you got to the obstacle.
-Let’s say it’s rocks, did your temperature spike?
+Example: Let’s say you have a set circuit you are riding with various obstacles such as rocks, logs, mud, hills, etc. You can look back at how long each lap took using your stopwatch, and then judging by that, you will know when you got to the obstacle.
+Let’s say it’s rocks.
+Did your temperature spike?
 That means you were working the clutch too hard.

-Even if you don’t have a dedicated training lap and you are just out for a ride, look back at your altitude.
+If you don’t have a dedicated training lap and are just out for a ride, look back at your altitude.
 Did you see a sudden spike?
-That was a hill you climbed that you can cross-reference with your temperature readout to see if you were too hot, if you were, maybe you were in the wrong gear?
+That was a hill you climbed that you can cross-reference with your temperature readout to see if you were too hot.
+If you were, maybe you were in the wrong gear.
 At the end of the day, what you do with the information the Voyager GPS gives you is up to you.

-The Trail Tech Voyager costs between $238 to $300 depending on your bike’s make and model.
+The Trail Tech Voyager costs between $238 and $300, depending on your bike’s make and model.
 I am very happy with my purchase of the Trail Tech Voyager, and I look forward to getting better and faster with its help.
-If you are serious about how, where, and why you ride, then the Trail Tech Voyager GPS is the absolute best purchase you can make, hands down.
+If you are serious about how, where, and why you ride, then the Trail Tech Voyager GPS is hands down the absolute best purchase you can make.